Career Options for Licensed Practical Nurses (LPNs)

-An LPN, also known as a licensed practical nurse or licensed vocational nurse (LVN), is a type of nurse who helps patients with eating, mobility and other activities to take care of themselves.
+A licensed practical nurses, or LPN, also known as a licensed vocational nurse (LVN), is a type of nurse who helps patients with eating, mobility and other activities to take care of themselves.
 They also take vital signs, monitor patients' health, update records and administer medication.

-LPNs must complete a one- or two-year college program and the licensing requirements for their state to qualify to work as nurses.
+LPNs complete a one- or two-year college program and fulfill the licensing requirements for their state to qualify to work as nurses.
 Some LPNs also have optional certificates in specialty areas if they've decided they want to focus their career in a particular direction.

-Some of the most common places for an LPN to work are at a nursing home, assisted living facility or retirement home, to assist elderly people with their care.
-But there are other workplaces where many LPNs can find work, including facilities that require a medical professional like an LPN to be present.
+Some of the most common places for an LPN to work are at a nursing home, assisted living facility or retirement home to assist elderly people with their care.
+There are other workplaces where many LPNs can find work, including facilities that require a medical professional like an LPN to be present.
 LPNs can also use their knowledge and experience to pursue other positions in health care management or education.

 Read more: Learn How to Become an LPN